wking-io/Fluture/README.md

 ## Motivation

-I've always liked Promises, and I've come to like Futures even more.
-Existing implementations are a pain to debug though.
-I made this library in an effort to provide **great error messages** when something goes wrong.
-I didn't want these to come at the cost of performance though, so I made sure Fluture operates at **high performance**.
-Throughout my work with Future's, I've created a lot of **async control utilities** which I've decided to bundle with this library.
+Existing implementations of Future are a pain to debug.
+This library was made in an effort to provide **great error messages** when something goes wrong.
+The library also comes bundled with many **async control utilities**.
+To prevent these features from coming at the cost of performance, Fluture was optimized to operate at **high performance**.

 ## Documentation

 ### Type signatures

-I'm using [Hindley-Milner][9] type signatures to document functions.
-A list of all types I'll use within these signatures follows:
+[Hindley-Milner][9] type signatures are used to document functions.
+A list of all types used within these signatures follows:

 - **Forkable** - Any Object with a `fork` method that takes at least two arguments.
 This includes instances of Fluture, instances of Task from